Martingonn/PackratScreenRecorder/README.md

 # What is it?
 This project is a lightweight screen recorder coded in Python.
 My goal with this is to make a screen recorder for Windows XP x32, as I have not found such a recorder myself.
 # Creators
 The project was started by Marcin Jacek Chmiel on March 15th, 2025.
+Right now, there are no other contributors.
 # How to use
 Once the app window opens, input file paths for file saving places like this:
 <br>C:\Users\User\Videos\videoname.mp4